cybertruckdev/cybertruckdev.github.io/_posts/2023-11-30-tesla-cybertruck-details.md

 - Rollover, center of gravity so low, it doesn't rollover.
 If you get in an argument with another car, you will win.

+- Video of a tommy gun being fired at it, no penetration, windows were rolled down, didn't break.